-Snell & Wilmer's employee benefits and executive compensation practice is an integral part of the firm’s overall commitment to provide a seamless experience for clients in solving all of their legal needs.
-We take pride in our ability to translate very complicated regulatory concepts and rules and apply them in a straight-forward manner to effectively and efficiently accomplish our client’s objectives and goals.
+Snell & Wilmer's employee benefits and executive compensation practice is an integral part of the firm's overall commitment to provide a seamless experience for clients in solving their legal needs.
+We take pride in our ability to translate complicated regulatory concepts and rules and apply them in a straight-forward manner to help accomplish our client’s objectives and goals effectively and efficiently.

 Clients We Serve

 Our employee benefits and executive compensation group serves clients ranging in size from large national and international corporations to small businesses and senior executives.
-Our attorneys regularly provide sophisticated employee benefits and compensation services to publicly traded and privately held companies operating in numerous industries including public utilities, homebuilding, transportation, health care, financial services, insurance, semiconductor, software and information technology, biotechnology, mining, higher education and manufacturing.
+Our attorneys regularly provide sophisticated employee benefits and compensation services to publicly traded and privately held companies operating in numerous industries including public utilities, homebuilding, transportation, health care, financial services, insurance, semiconductor, software and information technology, biotechnology, mining, higher education, manufacturing, and tax-exempt entities.

 References are available on request.

 Specialized Knowledge: Our employee benefits and executive compensation practice is one of the largest in the West.
 With our breadth and depth of experience, we can help clients effectively design, implement, and administer any type of benefit or compensation program.
 Employee benefits law is a complex field that demands specialized legal services.
 Our attorneys practice exclusively in employee benefits and are actively involved in the leadership of professional employee benefits associations.
 This experience allows us to provide a comprehensive and "real world" approach to employee benefits.

 Strong, Forward-Thinking Relationships: We value long-term relationships that allow us to provide proactive advice and solutions tailored to our clients' needs.
 The size and collective experience of our group advances prompt and responsive client service.